asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 <!-- TODO: Create HTML and PDF versions in all languages.
 Add a part that explains how to take screenshots in all OSes?
 Keep high-resolution screenshots for print editions.

--->
+Possible titles:
+Turtorial: Learn to Program in Python with Turtle Graphics -->

 # A Simple Turtle Tutorial for Python's turtle.py Module